blackat/blackat.github.io/_drafts/2019-09-08-javascript-module-system.md

 toc_sticky: true
 ---

-## Why modules?
+## Why modules

-Modular programming is a software design technique to facilitate the construction of large software programs by _decoupling_ it into small _loose coupled_ modules.
+__Modular programming__ is a software design technique to facilitate the construction of large software programs by _decoupling_ it into small _loose coupled_ modules.

 A __module__ is an independent and autonomous unit that provides a _functionality_.
 In order to exploit the functionality the module exposes an interface to simplify the usage and hide the implementation details.

 Key concepts of module are:

-- separation of concerns: different from monolithic design, separation in units w.r.t. the functionality
+- __separation of concerns:__ different from monolithic design, separation in units w.r.t. the functionality;
-- hidden implementation details: interact via the _elements exposed in the interface_, not tight to a specific implementation
+- __hide implementation details:__ interact via the _elements exposed in the interface_, not tight to a specific implementation;
-- interaction through well-defined interfaces: easier to exploit a functionality, _abstract_ from implementation details
+- __interaction through well-defined interfaces:__ easier to exploit a functionality, _abstract_ from implementation details;
-- reusability: being an autonomous and independent unit of work can be used elsewhere
+- __reusability:__ being an autonomous and independent unit of work can be used elsewhere, a [simple API encourages reusability](https://ponyfoo.com/books/practical-modern-javascript#toc);
-- independent and interchangeable units: can be tested in isolation, easier to spot issues, can be substituted if required.
+- __independent and interchangeable units:__ can be tested in isolation, easier to spot issues, can be substituted if required.

 Concepts like `module`, `package`, `component` and `assembly` vary a lot among lanaguages.

+### Export and import

+__Export__ and __import__ are really the most important operations when we talk about module:

+- `export`: a module implement a functionality and _export_ and interface to use it;
+- `import`: who wants to use the functionality has to _import_ the _elements_ defined in the interface.

+### JavaScript and global scope

+JavaScript is _"affected by the global scope syndrome"_, everything belongs to the `global` scope.
+Arise then the need to:

+- partition this space;
+- keep some stuff secret;
+- to expose only a minimal list of elements;
+- to avoid names clashing.

 /// todo: previous of ESM there were some module variations or object [literal pattern](http://rmurphey.com/blog/2009/10/15/using-objects-to-organize-your-code)

-### Export and import

-__Export__ and __import__ are really the most important operation when we talk about module:

-`export`: a module implement a functionality and _export_ and interface to use it;
-`import`: who wants to use the functionality has to _import_ the _elements_ defined in the interface.

 ## JavaScript <script>

-In the past the only way to separate a program in small pieces was using `<script>` to load via HTML file a piece of code into the _global space_.
+In the past the only way to separate a program in small pieces was using `<script>` to load via a HTML file a piece of code into the _global space_.
+For instance we load the application `app.js` thta depends on `module-two.js` tha, in turn, depends on `module-one.js`:

 ```html
 <script src="module-one.js"></script>